Artist James Turrell once said, “Light is not so much something that reveals, as it is itself the revelation.”

 “Replacement is fine,” says Schubert.
 “But we must look beyond the replacement paradigm to see the true benefits of LED lights.”
 Schubert envisions a day when light switches give way to light switchboards that control not only the brightness of a light, but its color temperature and hue.
 Light spectra could be custom-tailored for all wavelengths, accurately matching the sun’s light qualities and vary these characteristics according to the time of day, for instance.
 This could revolutionize indoor agriculture and help night-shift workers and people who are jet-lagged.
 The use of polarized light from LEDs could also improve computer displays and lower the glare from car headlights.

-In his article, Schubert lays out how such future, “smart” sources, can harness the huge potential of LEDs.
+In his article, Schubert lays out how such future, “smart” light sources, can harness the huge potential of LEDs.

 The Philadelphia Museum of Art has reopened its Chinese galleries to literally glowing reviews after 10 months of renovations, during which a new LED lighting system was installed, among other improvements.